Men take on the cobbles in stilettos for Madrid Gay Pride race

 The race is part of the World Pride Madrid festival, which also features concerts and other events to celebrate diversity.

-(Reporting by Sonya Dowsett and Alba Asenjo; Writing by Angus Berwick; Editing by Alison Williams)
+Reporting by Sonya Dowsett and Alba Asenjo; Writing by Angus Berwick; Editing by Alison Williams